A SAFE PLACE TO STAY

 - We assure you that we are taking hygiene seriously.
 You can be confident that our park is being cleaned to the highest of standards, and that our staff are employing heightened levels of sanitation

 - Our usual procedures have all been reviewed and revised as need to ensure social distancing.
-For example, all guests will experience a touchless check-in procedure

 If you are experiencing any symptoms of the virus you must cancel your stay, self-isolate and contact your doctor immediately.